 Science-centered or technical programs may mandate the accomplishment of certain courses.
 Some programs may also require the presentation of a thesis or capstone project or passing an examination (CollegeChoice, 2021).

-In the modern job atmosphere, graduates with advanced education are usually sought after for a broad range of positions.
+In the world’s biggest economies, graduates with advanced education are usually sought after for a broad range of positions.
 For those striving to stand out in their respective fields, a master’s degree can speed up promotions.
 A pay raise is a huge possibility as well (PremiumSchools.org, n.d.).

-Schools offering affordable online master’s degree programs are everywhere.
+Schools offering different types of master’s degree programs are everywhere.
 But at the end of the day, earning a graduate degree is still more of a personal choice as it can be a significant time and budget sink.